rust-lang/rust/src/doc/rustc-dev-guide/src/mir/dataflow.md

 ### Graphviz Diagrams

 When the results of a dataflow analysis are not what you expect, it often helps to visualize them.
-This can be done with the `-Zdump-mir` flags described in [Debugging MIR].
-Start with `-Zdump-mir=F -Zdump-mir-dataflow`, where `F` is either "all" or the name of the MIR body you are interested in.
+This can be done with the `-Z dump-mir` flags described in [Debugging MIR].
+Start with `-Z dump-mir=F -Z dump-mir-dataflow`, where `F` is either "all" or the name of the MIR body you are interested in.

 These `.dot` files will be saved in your `mir_dump` directory and will have the